Three people in kayaks near a dock, wearing life vests. Sunny day, smiling.

 • Man and the loss of warm water habitat, such as springs are the only real threat to our beautiful FL manatees.
 With more and more people moving to Florida.
 Our creeks and rivers are getting crowded with boats.
 Please slow down and be aware of these magnificent animals.

-Florida Wildlife Commission Viewing Guide Line for the Florida Manatee
+Viewing Guideline for the Florida Manatee

 The Florida manatee is a threatened species and is protected by federal and state law.
 Please do not disturb or harass manatees.
 Harassment is defined as any activity that alters the animal’s natural behavior.
 By altering the manatee’s natural behavior, you may create the likelihood of danger that is bad for the animal and against the law.

-Look, but don’t touch.
+• Look, but don’t touch.
 Please don’t feed manatees or give them water.
-If manatees become accustomed to being around humans, it can alter their behavior in the wild, perhaps causing them to lose their natural fear of boats and people, which may make them more susceptible to injury or death. .
+If manatees become accustomed to being around humans, it can alter their behavior in the wild, perhaps causing them to lose their natural fear of boats and people, which may make them more susceptible to injury or death.

-Do not pursue or chase a manatee.
+• Do not pursue or chase a manatee.

-Never poke, prod or stab a manatee with your hands, feet or any object.
+• Never poke, prod or stab a manatee with your hands, feet or any object.

-If a manatee avoids you, do not chase the animal for a closer view.
+• If a manatee avoids you, do not chase the animal for a closer view.

-Give manatees space to move.
+• Give manatees space to move.
 Avoid isolating or singling out an individual manatee from its group and do not separate a cow and her calf.

-Keep hands and objects to yourself.
-Don’t attempt to snag, hook, hold, grab, pinch, hit, or ride a manatee.
+• Keep hands and objects to yourself.
+Don’t attempt to snag, hook, hold, grab, pinch, hit or ride a manatee.